-This includes financial risks relating to asset and liability portfolios, comprising liquidity, funding concentration and interest rate risks on the balance sheet.
+This includes the financial risks relating to our asset and liability portfolios, comprising liquidity, funding concentration and interest rate risks on the balance sheet.

-Treasury division manages the liquidity mismatch and interest rate risk arising from the Group's asset and liability portfolios.
+The Treasury division manages the liquidity mismatch and interest rate risk arising from our asset and liability portfolios.
 It is required to exercise tight control on funding, liquidity, concentration and interest rate risk within defined parameters.

-The Asset and Liability Management Committee ('ALCO') manages balance sheet risks on a consistent basis with pre-approved principles and policies.
-The balance sheet position is regularly reported to the executive committee and the Board of Directors.
+The Asset and Liability Management Committee (ALCO) manages the balance sheet risks on a consistent basis with pre-approved principles and policies.
+The balance sheet position is regularly reported to the executive committee as well as the board of directors